 Offers architecture students the opportunity to select a site and building program using steel as the primary material.
-This competition category permits any building type other than a library.
+This competition category permits any building type other than a Community Dance Center.

 Students may not enter both categories of the competition.